FacilMap/facilmap/docs/src/developers/client/methods.md

 Reverting a history entry has the following effect:
 * `create` action: The object will be deleted
 * `update` action: The version before the entry will be restored
 * `delete` action: The last version of the object before the entry will be recreated as a new object.
-The new object will have a different ID than it previously had.
-All the history entries related to the object will be updated to contain the new ID.
-This means that if the map is subscribed, various `historyEntry` events may be emitted to update the historic entries.
+The new object will have the same ID that it used to have.

 ## `getMapMarkers()`